Vietnam, Mountains and Hill-tribes

 A 2-week tour through the remote and spectacular moutains of northern Laos and Vietnam travelling overland from Luang Prabang to the Plain of Jars and Sapa before finishing in Vietnam's capital Hanoi

-Laos and Vietnam Tour
+Laos and Vietnam Overland Tour

 ‘Mountains and Hill-tribes’ – a fascinating and varied 2-week Northern Laos and Vietnam tour.
-This superb voyage through some of Southeast Asia’s most remote, least-known but spectacular regions begins in the ancient Lao capital and now UNESCO World Heritage Site of Luang Prabang, Discover its well-preserved French period architecture, colourful markets, riverside cafes and fabulous ancient temple befores travelling overland through the dramatic mountains, forests and myriad rice terraces of Northern Lao and Vietnam.
+This superb voyage through some of Southeast Asia’s most remote, least-known but spectacular regions begins in the ancient Lao capital and UNESCO World Heritage Site of Luang Prabang, Discover its well-preserved French period architecture, colourful markets, riverside cafes and fabulous ancient temple before travelling overland through the dramatic mountains, forests and myriad rice terraces of Northern Lao and Vietnam.

 Discover the kaleidoscope of traditional ‘hill-tribe’ peoples; the remote and enigmatic Plain of Jars, spectacular limestone landscapes of Sam Neua, the famous Vieng Xai Pathet Lao caves and the picturesque old French hill station of Sapa from where we’ll continue by train to our final destination, Vietnam’s bustling capital, UNESCO-listed Hanoi.

-A 2-day extension also allows you to include the fabulous, and also World Heritage, scenery of Vietnam’s Halong Bay while, for those with few more dast to spare we offer a 3-week version of this tour – ‘Unexplored – the Far North’ – begining in Thailand’s Chiang Mai and travelling by road and river through the Golden Triangle region and western Laos to Luang Prabang.
+A 2-day extension also allows you to include the fabulous, and also World Heritage, scenery of Vietnam’s Halong Bay while, for those with few more dast to spare we offer a 3-week version of this tour – ‘Unexplored – the Far North’ – beginning in Thailand’s Chiang Mai and travelling by road and river through the Golden Triangle region and western Laos to Luang Prabang.

 Here's an idea of what you can expect to do and see day-to-day.